gruns/utilbin/Add_Utility.md

   * http://127.0.0.1:5050/u/echo

 And that's it.
 Congratulations!
-You've successfully added a utility, with both web and native versions, to utilbin.
+You've successfully added a utility, with both web and native versions, to Utilbin.